gbaeke/intro-containers-aks/Tools/README.md

 ## Cluster management

 - [K9S](https://github.com/derailed/k9s): terminal UI to manage Kubernetes
-- [Octant](https://octant.dev/): developer-centric web interface for Kubernetes
+- [Octant](https://octant.dev/): developer-centric web interface for Kubernetes; has plugins for extensibility, similar to Lens (see below)

 The above tools do not require a server-side component.
 They talk to the Kubernetes API server just like kubectl and require a kube config file.
+They do not need installation.
+They're just executables you need to run.

 For cluster management of AKS, don't forget the built-in management capabilities in the **Kubernetes resources** section of your cluster in the portal.

-Some tools that require installation (usually just a container):
+Some tools that require installation (usually just a container or simply an installer):
 - [Rancher](https://rancher.com/quick-start/)
 - [Portainer](https://www.portainer.io/)
+- [Lens](https://k8slens.dev/): Lens also has extensions.
+One such extension is Starboard, which allows you to view vulnerability reports etc... from Lens.
+The extension only view such reports.
+You will still need to install and configure Starboard on your cluster.
+Note there also is a Starboard plugin for Octant (see above)

 ## Kubectl plugins